Import Existing Content

 Section titled “Before you start”The import system reads from a folder on your local filesystem.
 A few things to have ready:

-- A source folder or Obsidian vault at a known path on your machine
+- A source folder, Obsidian vault, AnyType export, or Notion export at a known path on your machine

 - No